shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-campaign.md

 - **State** - The state is set to "Inactive" by default to prevent the campaign from spending before all necessary settings and creatives are complete.
 You can set the state to "Active" at any time.
 - **Flight Dates** - Set the start for the campaign and set an end date or select **Run Indefinitely**.
 Note that the time format (12-hour or 24-hour) and time zone are inherited from the advertiser.
 Enter or select the start and end dates and times for the campaign.

    > [!IMPORTANT]
    > If flight dates are set for the parent line item, those dates take precedence; regardless of the dates set for the campaign, the campaign will not start before the line item start date and will not continue buying impressions after the line item end date.
+  > [!TIP]

-To further limit serving to specific days and hours of the week, you can use [Daypart Targeting](daypart-targeting.md).
+  > To further limit serving to specific days and hours of the week, you can use [Daypart Targeting](daypart-targeting.md).

 ### Step 6.
 Set the campaign budget